qwickly-org/QwickSteps/docs/index.md

 ## Qwickly

-Qwickly-1 is a solid layout it itself.
+Qwickly-1 is a solid layout in itself.
 We are now putting on the finishing touches.

 Swap the following letters:
 - `F`, `P`, `H` (rotate 3 keys)